The Athletic: Funding

 The Athletic has raised a total of $139.5 million over five rounds.
 The first major funding was provided by Courtside Ventures, which provided $2.3 million in seed funding in Jan 2017.
 In July 2017, the company raised another $5.4 million in Series A funding also led by Courtside Ventures.
 In March 2018, the company announced a $20 million third round of funding led by Evolution Media.
 Mather reported that this money would be invested into expanding coverage to new cities and increasing the number of writers from the then staff of 120.
 The Athletic raised another $40 million in a Series C funding round in October 2018, co-led by Founders Fund and Bedrock Capital.
 The money will be used to invest in expanding teams focused on audience, data and editorial teams, subscriptions, podcasts and video.

 As of August 2019, The Athletic had 600,000 paying subscribers with an 80% retention rate year-over-year.
 Most of its subscribers, 60%, follow sports teams in two or more cities.
 In September 2020, The Athletic announced one million global subscribers, as well as expansion into additional breaking news content formats.

 Investigations

 The Athletic has published multiple investigations regarding workplace misconduct, sexual abuse, and other transgressions in the sports community.
 In 2018, Athletic journalist Tim Cato published an in-depth report on allegations regarding workplace misconduct within the Dallas Mavericks organization.
 The report detailed how high-ranking members within the Mavericks organization ignored and tacitly approved of financial misconduct and mental abuse.
 In March 2021, The Athletic published an investigation regarding sexual misconduct and abuse at Louisiana State University (LSU).
 In the report, Brody Miller detailed the rampant sexual misconduct that was present at all levels of the LSU organization, and interviews with former players helped support an investigation conducted by law firm Husch Blackwell.

 In September 2021, The Athletic released a report detailing the gross sexual misconduct of association football coach Paul Riley in the NWSL.
 The report detailed Riley's sexual abuse of several players, namely Sinead Farrelly and Meleana Shim, as well as an unnamed additional player, while coaching at Portland Thorns FC.
 The report also revealed that the allegations, first reported to the club in 2016, were partially responsible for the decision not to renew his contract in Portland.
 Riley, however, immediately assumed a new coaching position within the NWSL.
 The NWSL, and Riley's current team, responded with no comment.
 Paul Riley denied all allegations.
-Riley was fired shortly afterward, and the relevant soccer bodies (NWSL, FIFA and the United States Soccer Federation) launched investigations.
+Riley was subsequently dismissed, and the relevant soccer bodies (NWSL, FIFA and the United States Soccer Federation) launched investigations.

 Podcasts

-The Athletic produces a number of podcasts.
+The Athletic produces over 80 exclusive podcasts.
+The lineup features a mix of daily, weekly, and league-specific shows covering major sports.
 In August 2025, the brand signed a deal with Acast, with Acast serving as The Athletic's exclusive sales partner.
+That same month, podcast The Sports Gossip Show joined The Athletic's network.